Learn more about why the county uses bonds to pay for capital facilities, how the money may be used and more.

 Virginia law requires that voters in Fairfax County approve general obligation bonds through a referendum.
 You have the opportunity to vote either YES or NO on a question.
 If a majority votes YES on a question, then the Fairfax County Board of Supervisors will be authorized to sell bonds for the purpose described in the ballot question.
 If a majority votes NO on a question, the county cannot issue general obligation bonds to finance the purpose described in the question unless authorized in another referendum.

 Borrowing always entails interest costs.
 Since the interest earned by holders of municipal bonds is usually exempt from federal taxes, interest rates for these bonds generally are lower than the rate charged for private loans.
 Fairfax County has the highest credit rating possible for any government: triple-A from Moody’s Investors Service Inc.; from S & P Global Ratings; and from Fitch Ratings.
-As of January 2020, Fairfax County is one of only 13 states, 48 counties and 34 cities to hold a triple-A bond rating from all three rating agencies.
+If the $360 million bond is approved by Fairfax County voters in November 2021, the County anticipates selling $180 million for FCPS annually in the bond market.
+The estimated first year of debt service for the $180 million is $14.4 million, and would double to $28.8 million following the second year $180 million bond sale.
+These figures assume a conservative three percent interest rate with the final interest rate subject to future market conditions at the time of the bond sale.
+In addition, the County amortizes its general obligation bond debt with level principal over a twenty year period to provide for a rapid payoff, which means that the debt service payments gradually decrease over the amortization period.
+This is a best practice acknowledged by the bond rating agencies.
+As of January 2021, Fairfax County is one of only 13 states, 49 counties and 33 cities to hold a triple-A bond rating from all three rating agencies.
 For this reason, Fairfax County’s bonds sell at relatively low interest rates compared to other tax-exempt bonds.

-During the past 20 years, the share of taxes used to pay debt service has fluctuated from 7.86% to 8.67%.
-For FY 2021, it is projected to be 7.82% and is projected to remain at or slightly above 9% based on current market and conservative revenue forecasts while assuming passage of the 2020 bond referendums this fall for transportation, parks, libraries and health and human services.
+During the past 20 years, the share of taxes used to pay debt service has fluctuated from 7.46% to 8.67%.
+For FY 2022, it is projected to be 7.80% and is projected to remain at or slightly above 9% based on current market and conservative revenue forecasts while assuming passage of the 2021 bond referendum this fall for public schools.

 If capital construction was financed on a pay-as-you-go basis out of current tax revenues, expenditures would be paid for in a much shorter time frame, which could necessitate tax rate increases or a significant reduction in other county services.
 Bonding spreads the cost of major projects of general benefit to the county over future years and ensures that both current and future residents and users share in the payment.
 Without bond funding, capital improvement budgeting is less predictable.